 Whenever possible, seek out original sources for the information you will use - for example, if you are using statistics about the amount of steel produced in Canada per year, you would collect that information from Statistics Canada.
 The next-best option is to find sources that are considered trustworthy: academic journals, books, well-known newspapers and magazines, and certain organizations.

-College Libraries Ontario's Learning Portal (https://tlp-lpa.ca/research/how-to-research) has a comprehensive guide on how to do research, along with tips on how to evaluate the quality of your sources.
+College Libraries Ontario's Learning Portal has a comprehensive guide on how to do research, along with tips on how to evaluate the quality of your sources.